Brad Renfro: Career

 At the age of 10, Renfro was discovered by Mali Finn, a casting director for Joel Schumacher.
-He was recommended to Finn by retired Knoxville police officer and local D.A.R.E. program representative, Dennis Bowman, who was captivated by Renfro's charm and street smarts.
-He had no prior acting experience or training at the time.
-Finn had contacted various agencies that worked with youth; she was looking to cast a "tough" kid and settled on Renfro after looking at 5,000 such boys all over the United States.
+He was recommended to Finn by retired Knoxville police officer and local DARE program representative Dennis Bowman, who was captivated by Renfro's charm and street smarts.
+Renfro was cast by Finn in the lead role of Mark Sway in Joel Schumacher's film The Client because the author of the novel on which it was based, John Grisham, required that an established child actor not be cast and that an unknown from Tennessee be cast for the role.
+Renfro had no prior acting experience or training at the time.
+Finn had contacted various agencies that worked with youth; she wanted to cast a "tough" kid and settled on Renfro after looking at 5,000 such boys all over the United States.
 At the time, Renfro had been living in a trailer park outside Knoxville with his grandmother.
 "I wanted a kid who understood in the marrow of his psyche what it was like to grow up too soon," Schumacher later told The New York Times.

-Renfro was cast by Finn in the lead role of Mark Sway in Schumacher's The Client, on the instance of John Grisham regarding that an established child actor not be cast, and that an unknown from Tennessee be cast for the role.
-His casting was announced in May 1993, beating out the likes of Macaulay Culkin, and the movie was filmed in the summer of that year.
-Based on the bestselling Grisham's novel, The Client became one of the top-grossing films of 1994.
-In 1995, he won The Hollywood Reporters "Young Star" award, and in 1996 was nominated as one of People magazine's "30 Under 30" list.
+Renfro's casting was announced in May 1993, and The Client was filmed in the summer of that year.
+The Client became one of the top-grossing films of 1994.
+In 1995, Renfro won The Hollywood Reporters "Young Star" award, and in 1996 was nominated as one of People magazine's "30 Under 30" list.

 Renfro played Huckleberry Finn in 1995's Tom and Huck.
 He also won a second "Young Star" award, as well as a "Young Artist" award, for his performance in The Cure.

-In 1996, Renfro appeared in Sleepers, which was based on the novel of the same name by Lorenzo Carcaterra.
+In 1996, Renfro appeared in Sleepers, which was based on the novel by Lorenzo Carcaterra.
 The film was directed by Barry Levinson and Renfro played the younger version of co-star Brad Pitt's character.
 The following year, Renfro starred in Telling Lies in America, directed by Guy Ferland.

 In 1998, he starred in Apt Pupil, directed by Bryan Singer, for which he won the Best Actor award at Tokyo International Film Festival and was also nominated for a Saturn Award.
 The several films Renfro starred in that followed gained little attention, with the majority going straight to video.
 He played Leon S. Kennedy in a live-action ad for Resident Evil 2 directed by George A. Romero, which aired in Japan.
 He went on to act in other films, including 2001's Ghost World, Bully, Happy Campers, Tart; 2002's American Girl; and 2005's The Jacket.
 He also appeared in the 2006 Law & Order: Criminal Intent episode "Watch" and completed filming on the film The Informers.

 Renfro appeared in the first version of the music video for the 10 Years song "Wasteland"; his cousin, Jesse Hasek, is the band's lead singer.
 He was also featured in the video for the N.E.R.D song "Provider", playing the part of a petty drug dealer.